jourquin/Nodus/doc/services/services-workflow.md

 6. Press Compute to replace the edited service line with the concatenated shortest paths between each selected node.
 7. Press Save in the details view, then Save in the main services editor.

 The service editor displays the number of selected route nodes.
 The full ordered node sequence is printed in the service log.
-The selected intermediate nodes are routing waypoints.
-The service stops created by this workflow are the first and last selected nodes.
+The selected intermediate nodes are routing waypoints and stops.
+The service stops created by this workflow are all the selected nodes.

 The Save button is enabled only when the edited fields are valid, the service has at least one link, and there are unsaved detail changes.
 When Save is pressed, Nodus validates the full service line.
 A valid service line must satisfy these rules:

 - the service must contain at least one link,
 - all links must use the same mode,
 - every link must support the selected concrete means; for means `-1`, the supported range is derived from the complete line,
-- every added link must be connected to exactly one node of the existing service line,
+- the links must be stored in travel order and consecutive link occurrences must share a node,
-- a cycle is not accepted by the editor,
+- a network cycle is not accepted; an out-and-back access branch is accepted when its links occur twice and lead to an intermediate stop,
 - all links must belong to one connected component,
-- the resulting connected tree may branch,
 - the service must have at least two end nodes,
 - every end node must allow operations.